sr-lab/iris-jellyfish/README.md

-# Formal Verification of a Concurrent Map in Iris: the Lazy JellyFish Skip List
+# Formal Verification of a Concurrent Map in Iris
-## A Case Study on the Specification and Verification of Concurrent Data Structures
+## Resourceful Reasoning beyond Linearization Points for the Lazy JellyFish Skip List

 Artifact containing mechanized proofs of the lazy JellyFish skip list.
 We also present proofs for a simpler lazy set data structure which showcase how our arguments evolve from a simple linked list to a complex skip list.
 To compile this Coq development, simply run `make`.